Fijo/evecontacts/README.md

 cd ..

-Use your favorite text editor to create a text file named .apiKey in the repository root.

-goto https://developers.eveonline.com/applications and create a new application
+Goto https://developers.eveonline.com/applications and create a new application.

-chose CREST Access for connection type and in the permissions section add CharacterContactsRead and CharacterContactsWrite to the "Requested Scopes List".
+Chose CREST Access for connection type and in the permissions section add CharacterContactsRead and CharacterContactsWrite to the "Requested Scopes List".
 Set the callback url up to be http://{your hostname}:3000/

+Use your favorite text editor to create 2 text files named .apiKey and .clientId in the repository root.
-Once you created your application put the "Secret Key" into the .apiKey file.
+Once you created your application put the "Secret Key" into the .apiKey file and the "Client ID" into the .clientId file.

 To start the server execute
 node main.js